evgenii-petukhov/LetsTalk.Angular.App/README.md

 The API and the Notification microservice communicate with the Authentication microservice via GRPC.

 The API, the LinkPreview, and the Notification microservice communicate with each other via Apache Kafka.

+## Get started
+1. Clone the repository
+2. Install dependencies `npm install`
+3. Build the project.
+Use one of the following commands
+   - `npm run build` for the production environment
+   - `npm run build:dev` for development purposes
+4. Copy the output files to the website's directory